East Bengal FC (women): Formation and early beginnings

-Relaunch in 2019 and the 2020 season
+Relaunch and another halt

-In the centenary year, the East Bengal club again decided to relaunch the women's team and participate in the Calcutta Women's Football League.
-They have appointed former India International Kuntala Ghosh Dastidar as the head coach of the team.
-In October, initial trials were conducted by the club under renowned footballer Kuntala Ghosh Dastidar, with over 150 women participating.
+In their centenary year, the East Bengal club again decided to relaunch the women's team and participate in the Calcutta Women's Football League.
+They had appointed former India International Kuntala Ghosh Dastidar as the head coach of the team.
+In October, initial trials were conducted by the club under Kuntala Ghosh Dastidar, with over 150 women participating.
 On 27 December, IFA registration of 21 players was done for the Women's League that commenced in January 2020.
 The East Bengal Women's team started off their campaign in the 2020 Kanyashree Cup in style as they defeated Dipti Sangha by 6–1.

-On 13 February the East Bengal Women's team made history as they faced Biddyut Sporting.
-They led 18-0 within 30 minutes of the game when the opposing team forfeited the game and the referee awarded it to East Bengal.
+On 13 February East Bengal Women's team made history as they faced Biddyut Sporting.
+They led 18–0 within 30 minutes when the opposing team forfeited the game and the referee awarded it to East Bengal.
 On 6 March, the East Bengal Women's team surpassed their own record once again as they scored 20 goals against Bhangore SWF.
 East Bengal's forward Tulsi Hembram scored 8 goals and Mamata Hansda 4.
 The team qualified for the Super Six competition without losing a single game, and qualified for the Semi-Final where they faced Police AC.
 East Bengal won the semi-final 5–4 in the penalty shootout after the game had ended 1–1 in regulation time.
 However, the game was replayed due to issues with player registration and East Bengal team once again won the replayed match 5–4 in the penalties after the game ended goalless to reach the final.
-In the final, they met the two-times defending champions SSB Women's FC.
 On 30 December 2020, East Bengal faced SSB Women's at the Salt Lake Stadium in the final of the Kanyashree Cup and finished runners up with a 2–0 loss, with a goal conceded in each half.

-2021 season

-Due to tussle between the club officials and the investor group Shree Cement, the women football team and all the players were released by the management.
+However, due to a tussle between the club officials and the investor group Shree Cement, the women's football team and all the players were released.
 It was informed that they would not be fielding a team for the 2021–22 Kanyashree Cup.